johnnyreilly/azdo-npm-auth/README.md

 Azure DevOps provides a mechanism for publishing npm packages for private use.
 This package sets up the necessary authentication to access those packages; particularly for non Windows users.

-Consider the onboarding process for a Windows user:
+Consider the onboarding process for a Windows user for consuming an Azure Artifact npm feed:

 ![screenshot of the onboarding process for Windows users](screenshot-onboarding-with-windows.png)